What the Cyber Resilience Act requires from manufacturers

 Essential requirements and harmonised standards

-Annex I is very short and the requirements are very generic.
+Annex I is very short and the requirements are generic.
 This is intentional, as the concrete formulation of the requirements is to take place in so-called “harmonized standards”.
 These are currently being developed in the European standardization organizations CEN/CENELEC.
 Existing standards are to be used wherever possible.
 However, a horizontal standard that would be equally suitable for all products in the very broad area of application of the CRA does not yet exist.

 The fulfillment of these “essential requirements” must be documented.
 The visible results that manufacturers must produce to comply with the CRA are three types of documentation: